 Carrie Fisher returns for Star Wars Episode IX.

 Yes, you read that correctly.
-In a stunning announcement this afternoon from Walt Disney Studios Publicity, it was revealed that the film will feature previously unreleased footage of Fisher from Episode VII.
+In a stunning announcement this afternoon from Walt Disney Studios Publicity, Disney revealed that the film will feature previously unreleased footage of Fisher from Episode VII.

 Finding a truly satisfying conclusion to the Skywalker saga without her eluded us,” J.J.
 Abrams said in the press release.
 “We were never going to recast, or use a CG character.
 With the support and blessing from her daughter, Billie, we have found a way to honor Carrie’s legacy and role as Leia in Episode IX by using unseen footage we shot together in Episode VII.”